samarthkittur/samarthkittur/README.md

 - 👋 Hi, I’m @samarthkittur
 - 👀 I’m interested in Python and ML
-- 🌱 I’m currently learning PyTorch
+- 🌱 I’m currently learning PyTorch.
+I am trying to understand the mathematics of Deep Learning
-- 💞️ I’m looking to collaborate on building Transformers
+- 💞️ I’m looking to collaborate on experimenting with Deep Learning algorithms.
 - 📫 How to reach me ...

 <!---